juanchok12/Real-State-Market-King-County/README.md

 - `Long`: Longitude coordinate

 ## Methodology
+The notebook starts with
+* Data cleaning
+* Data wrangling, followed by
-The notebook starts with data cleaning and preprocessing, followed by exploratory data analysis (EDA) to understand the distribution and relationship of variables.
-We use visualizations to support our analysis and employ statistical methods to draw conclusions.
+* exploratory data analysis (EDA) to understand the distribution and relationship of variables.
+  * Linear regression
+  * Coefficient determination
+  * Ridge regression
+  * Finding the first min, first quartile, median, third quartile, and max through boxplots.
+* Visualizations to support our analysis and employ statistical methods to draw conclusions.

 ## Tools Used
-- **Jupyter Notebook**: For interactive data analysis and visualization.
+- **Jupyter Notebook**: As the coding canvas for python programming.
+- **Excel**: As the main database file to extra and manipulate a dataframe from.
 - **Pandas**: For data manipulation and analysis.
 - **Matplotlib/Seaborn**: For creating static, interactive, and informative visualizations.

-## How to Run the Project
-To run this analysis, you will need to have Python installed along with the necessary libraries.
-Clone the repository and launch Jupyter Notebook to view and interact with the analysis:
+- **sklearn**: For for linear and polynomial regression modeling, machine learning, and standardization.

 ## Main Findings: